 Brian Berry is a PhD student at the University of Tokyo’s ITASIA program.(Taking a leave).
 After completing his masters in the same program, his current research now focuses on the globalization of elite universities in Japan.
 He is also co-editor of the Asia Journal of Global Studies and the membership secretary for the Asia Association for Global Studies and has assisted with conducting symposiums in Japan and Thailand.

 Yi-ren LIN, Mr. (Taiwan)

 LIN Yi-Ren is currently a fourth-year PhD student at the ITASIA program.
 His work focuses on the culture and social interactions among Internet users, and he is also interested in social thoughts, especially Durkheim’s work.
 The topic of his PhD thesis is about Taiwanese “villagers” （「鄉民」）, which may be viewed as an Internet-based cultural identity.
 He obtained a bachelor’s degree in economics, National Taiwan University (Taiwan), and a master’s degree in sociology, Natioanl Chengchi University (Taiwan).

 Lige BAO, Ms. (China)

 Ms. Bao obtained her bachelor degree from Peking University and master degree from University of Tokyo.
-She is currently a third year Ph.D. student in the ITASIA program as well as IHS program, at the University of Tokyo.
+She was a Ph.D. student in the ITASIA program as well as IHS program, at the University of Tokyo.
 She has been interested in education issues under globalization and the pursuit of identity among Chinese people by recovering traditional Chinese culture.
 She currently studies emerging old style private school（私塾） in contemporary China.

 Dilnoza MIRDJALILOVA, Ms. (Uzbekistan)